thomasjbradley/micromodel/README.md

 ### ☛ create()

-Save the current object, using the property values, into the database, aka `INSERT`.
+Save the current object into the table, using the property values; aka `INSERT`.
 After insertion, the primary key field is populated with `lastInsertId`.
+**The data is not validated before creation is attempted.**

 **@return** — `$this`